 Magento Commerce (previously known as Enterprise) provides a number of other features in addition to the ones mentioned above.
 If you’re interested, check out a full list of Magento’s feature sets here.

-Both platforms have strict requirements towards hosting.
+Both platforms have strict requirements for hosting.
 Specifically, you need productive servers that will sustain content-heavy, high-traffic websites.

 To run and install Drupal Commerce, you should use a host with an increased PHP memory limit since such websites usually require more horsepower than average.
 Drupal Marketplace recommends a number of trusted server providers at a price range from $2.95/month at Bluehost to $114/month at Pantheon.